jdalcin/war/README.md

 add them to their discard pile.
 7. If at any point a player’s draw pile runs out of cards they reshuffle their deck

-For this programming test, we want you to implement a function that plays out a single round of the Game of War **strictly following the above rules**.

-## You have been provided:

 * Deck API with the operations:
   * Draw: Remove and return the top Card from the Deck.
   * Discard: Add the given Card to the Deck’s discard pile.